Purchases outside the continental US - please call for shipping rates

 Rehs Contemporary Galleries, Inc., New York City

 William Blake’s iconic poem “Auguries of Innocence” (1803) is emblematic of the Romantic period, in which nature was seen as a conduit for experiencing the sublime.
-I have always been mystified by the opening stanza:
+Here is the mystifying opening stanza:

 And a Heaven in a Wild Flower